Isuzu Dmax Camping Fitout: Equipping for Off-Grid Adventure

 I completed the camping modifications for the Isuzu Dmax in the backyard without any fancy tooling.
 This article may help others who are considering the same.

 The vehicle’s designation is MY14 LS-M Utility Crew Cab 4dr Sports Auto 5sp 4×4 1040kg 3.0DT.
-Yep, it’s a mouthful alright.
+Yep, that’s a mouthful alright.

-The vehicle is a stock-standard diesel, I’m the second owner.
+The vehicle is a stock-standard diesel, and I’m the second owner.
 I bought the vehicle in 2024 with 280,000 kilometres on the clock and immaculate service logbooks.

 Isuzu-at-car-yard-